 - Do 4-H'ers have to own the land that the garden is on to participate in this project?

 No, youth do not have to own the land or tools associated with gardening to participate in this project, but they will need access to those resources (not supplied by the project).
 Youth need to be responsible for preparing, planting, maintaining, and harvesting their garden and recording their efforts (setting goals, making decisions, learning, etc.).

 - Can youth plant their garden in containers?

 Yes, youth can use non-traditional methods to plant their garden, such as containers or straw bales, as long as the total garden area adds up to the 50 sq ft minimum and youth explain why they chose that format in their record book.
-We do not currently allow for hydroponic gardens (or those without a soil or solid base for roots to contact).
+We do not currently allow for hydroponic gardens (or those without soil or solid base for roots to contact).

 - What if we don't know anything about gardening, can we still enroll in this project?

 YES!!!
 This project is designed to be a learning experience and provide flexible opportunities to engage youth in the active role of gardening.
-Your local County Extension Office and Clemson Extension's Home and Garden Information Center should serve as a good resources for you.
+Your local County Extension Office and Clemson Extension's Home and Garden Information Center should serve as good resources for you.

 - What does this project involve?